Quick Start

 Prerequisites

 You need a MemNexus API key.
-Sign up at memnexus.ai to get one.
+MemNexus is currently in invite-only preview — request access or use your invite code to get started.
 Keys follow the format:

 cmk_live_<id>.<secret>